vinaysk8803/CharCount-Java-Swing/README.md

 # CharCount-Java-Swing

-copy above code and paste it in your text editor make sure you already installed java in  you pc
+copy above code and paste it in your text editor make sure you already installed java in  your pc